 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - changing the title of the Instrument to 'Alzheimer disease'; - new definition of 'Alzheimer disease' in subsection 7(2); - including ICD-10-AM codes for 'Alzheimer disease' in subsection 7(3); - including the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'moderate to severe traumatic brain injury'; - revising the factor in subsection 9(2) concerning 'smoking'; - revising the factor in subsection 9(3) concerning 'a course of therapeutic radiation'; - revising the factor in subsection 9(4) concerning 'extremely low frequency electromagnetic field (ELF-EMF)'; - revising the factor in subsection 9(5) concerning 'being obese'; - revising the factor in subsection 9(6) concerning 'dyslipidaemia'; - revising the factor in subsection 9(7) concerning 'diabetes mellitus'; - revising the factor in subsection 9(8) concerning 'hypertension'; - revising the factor in subsection 9(9) concerning 'hyperhomocysteinaemia'; - revising the factor in subsection 9(10) concerning 'major depressive disorder'; - revising the factor in subsection 9(11) concerning 'posttraumatic stress disorder'; - new factor in subsection 9(12) concerning 'inability to undertake any physical activity greater than three METs'; - new factor in subsection 9(13) concerning 'being treated with an anticholinergic drug'; - deleting the factor concerning 'having a thyroid disorder'; - deleting the factor concerning 'ionising radiation'; - new definitions of 'atypical presentations of Alzheimer disease', 'BMI', 'cumulative dose', 'DSM-5', 'major neurocognitive disorder', 'MET', 'mild neurocognitive disorder', 'MRCA', 'specified list of anticholinergic drugs' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'being obese', 'extremely low frequency electromagnetic field (ELF-EMF)', 'pack-years of cigarettes, or the equivalent thereof in other tobacco products' and 'relevant service' in Schedule 1 Dictionary; and - deleting the definitions of 'a thyroid disorder as specified' and 'cumulative equivalent dose'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - changing the title of the Instrument to 'Alzheimer disease'; - new definition of 'Alzheimer disease' in subsection 7(2); - including ICD-10-AM codes for 'Alzheimer disease' in subsection 7(3); - including the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'smoking'; - new factor in subsection 9(2) concerning 'a course of therapeutic radiation'; - new factor in subsection 9(3) concerning 'being obese'; - new factor in subsection 9(4) concerning 'dyslipidaemia'; - revising the factor in subsection 9(5) concerning 'diabetes mellitus'; - revising the factor in subsection 9(6) concerning 'hyperhomocysteinaemia'; - new factor in subsection 9(7) concerning 'inability to undertake any physical activity greater than three METs'; - new definitions of 'atypical presentations of Alzheimer disease', 'being obese', 'BMI', 'DSM-5', 'major neurocognitive disorder', 'MET', 'mild neurocognitive disorder', 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products' and 'relevant service' in Schedule 1- Dictionary.